twiddlingbits/twr-wasm/readme.md

    - the first entry is the name of the C function in the wasm module to call (must be exported, typically via the --export clang flag)
    - and the next entries are a variable number of parameters to pass to the C function, of type:
       - number - converted to int32 or float64 as appropriate
-      - string - converted to a an index (ptr) into a module Memory returned via stringToMem()
+      - string - converted to a an index (ptr) into a module Memory
-      - twrFileName - the file contents are loaded into module Memory via fileToMem(), and two C paramters are generated - index (pointer) to the memory, and length
+      - URL - the url contents are loaded into module Memory, and two C parameters are generated - index (pointer) to the memory, and length
-      - Uint8Array - the array is loaded into module memory via uint8ArrayToMem(), and two parameters are generated - index (pointer) to the memory, and length
+      - Uint8Array - the array is loaded into module memory, and two parameters are generated - index (pointer) to the memory, and length

+executeC returns the valued returned by the C function that was called.
+As well int and float, strings and structs (or blocks of memory) can be returned.

 More details can be found in the examples folder.